-Let’s face it: getting older isn’t always pretty.
 I’m pretty sure I’m being paid back now for all those jokes I made when my older friends would complain that muscle recovery after 35 just isn’t the same as when you are younger.

-2 drops wintergreen
+- 2 drops wintergreen essential oil

-2 drops peppermint
+- 2 drops peppermint essential oil

-2 drops frankincense
+- 2 drops frankincense essential oil

 With muscular back pain, we want to rotate in the use of essential oils that are anti-spasmodic.
 This is especially good after a long day in the garden or chasing a child learning to ride a bike!

-3 drops basil
+- 3 drops basil essential oil

-3 drops marjoram
+- 3 drops marjoram essential oil

-- 3 drops frankincense
+- 3 drops frankincense essential oil

-Epsom Salt Bath to Soothe Back Soreness
+Epsom Salt Bath to Soothe Back Pain

 Epsom salt is another word for magnesium sulfate.
 Magnesium is known support the nervous system and feelings of calmness.
 This is beneficial when dealing with a sore back as it may help relax tight muscles.
 Additionally, the detoxifying powers can help with the maintenance of muscles and joints.